JHodgkins/MSP3-Movie2Archive/README.md

 The left side will shows Media2Archive social media links and the right side displays a copyright notice when on the landing page and when within the application.

 ### Wireframes
+Wireframe designs show Mobile, Tablet and Desktop views of the main concept and parts of the application.
+The application follows best practice and was developed using a mobile first approach.